dps7ud/Minesweeper/README.md

 - [x] Take out bad comments
 - [x] Read PEP8 again and everything in this repository
 - [x] Try not to cry
-- [ ] Stop using debug.py to test things and write a real goddamn test suite
+- [x] Stop using debug.py to test things and write a real goddamn test suite
+- [ ] Refactor runner.py into a class rather than a script
-- [ ] Refactor communication between "twoms" module and runner/debug (also rewrite entire 'play' method
+- [ ] Refactor communication between 'ms' module and runner/debug (also rewrite entire 'play' method
 - [ ] Rename pretty much everything

 Features: